Hyundai I10 1.0 T-GDi N Line 5dr

 The fastest Hyundai i10 does 0-62mph in 12.6 seconds, which is very, very slow indeed.
-It uses a naturally-aspirated 1.2-litre four-cylinder petrol engine with 83bhp and 87lb ft of torque, spinning the front wheels through a five-speed manual gearbox.
+It uses a naturally aspirated 1.2-litre four-cylinder petrol engine with 83bhp and 87lb ft of torque, driving the front wheels through a five-speed manual gearbox.
 Alternatively, if you don’t mind being late for literally everything, you could save yourself £500 and go for the 67bhp 1.0-litre three-cylinder petrol, which has just 71lb ft of torque and at best offers 0–62mph in 14.6 seconds.

 The new i10 might sit on an all-new platform, but both engines are carried over from the old car.
-And y’know what?
+And you know what?
 They’re absolutely fine.
-There will be a more powerful i10 later this year - the sportified N-Line will get a 100bhp-odd turbocharged 1.0-litre petrol - but the 1.2’s 82bhp just about does the job.
+There's a more powerful, 1.0-litre turbocharged petrol generating 99bhp available in N Line trim, but the 1.2’s 82bhp just about does the job.
 Assuming you’re not in too much of a rush.
-The lack of a little turbo means you have to use all the revs pretty much all the time and work the five-speed manual gearbox like you mean it, but it hums along nicely in town and is even pretty civilised at motorway speeds (which admittedly takes some time to reach).
+The lack of a little turbo means you have to use all the revs pretty much all the time and work the five-speed manual gearbox like you mean it, but it hums along nicely in town and is even pretty civilised at motorway speeds (which admittedly take some time to reach).

 The entry-level 1.0-litre might be down on power, and take two seconds longer to reach 62mph, but around town it doesn’t feel that much slower than the 1.2.
 It’s on the motorway and in the country where the deficit is most obvious.
 You drive it the same as the 1.2, by chasing and maintaining momentum at all costs, but be prepared to shift down frequently to build up speed.
 Sounds good though, in a semi-skimmed 911 kind of way.